- Enrollment and Retention Management Departments

 Fundamentally, ERM provides a wide range of services and data resources to help maximize SLU's ability to attract, enroll, retain and graduate talented and diverse students who are dedicated to changing the world for the better.

 ERM currently consists of more than 140 team members supporting nine departments.

 Office of Admission

 The Office of Admission (OA) leads the University's efforts to identify and attract the most talented, diverse and dedicated students.
 OA assists prospective undergraduate and graduate students with their admission to SLU through counseling, tours, information sessions and special events.
 OA also provides outreach to high schools and community colleges, participates in college and career fairs, and hosts receptions and college readiness workshops throughout the United States and internationally.
 SLU admission counselors support students and families from their initial point of contact with the University until they are enrolled and proud Billikens.

 Enrollment Outreach and Territory Development

-Enrollment Outreach and Territory Development (EOTD) focuses on supporting new student populations along with initiatives to boost enrollments and student retention in existing degree programs.
-EOTD is also responsible for identifying and developing new non-degree programs to better maximize the University enterprise.
-EOTD currently supports enrollment programs for English as a second language (ESL) and military/veteran students and international summer programs.
+Enrollment Outreach and Territory Development (EOTD) focuses on supporting new student populations along with using data-driven analytics to boost enrollment and student retention in existing degree programs.
+EOTD currently assists with the identification and development of student program opportunities.

 International Services (IS) promotes international student success and a global perspective for the SLU community.
 IS executes its mission through international student orientation programs, social and cultural exchange activities, immigration advising and document support, and study abroad opportunities.